turbot/steampipe-plugin-aws/docs/tables/aws_route53_resolver_rule.md

 ```

-### List the IP addresses enabled for outbound DNS queries
+### List the IP addresses enabled for outbound DNS queries for each rule

 ```sql
 select